LinusBleistein/LinusBleistein.github.io/index.md

 I am broadly interested in designing and analyzing algorithms that can learn from irregular, heavily biased and noisy data, with a particular focus on medical data and applications.

-At this moment, my specific research interests include causal deep learning, irregular time series, dynamical systems and statistical learning theory.
+At this moment, my specific research interests include theoretical deep learning, causal inference, irregular time series, dynamical systems and statistical learning theory.
 I strongly believe that "for something to become interesting, you just have to look at it for a long time" (roughly Gustave Flaubert).

+## Publications and preprints

+- **L. Bleistein**, A. Guilloux, "Generalization bounds for learning with irregularly sampled time series", _forthcoming_.
+- **L. Bleistein**, A. Fermanian, A.S.
+Jannot, A. Guilloux, ["Learning the dynamics of sparsely observed interacting systems"](https://arxiv.org/abs/2301.11647), ICML, 2023.
+- H. El-Rais, M. Aflak-Kattar, **L. Bleistein**, [Parcours hospitaliers des patients atteints de la Covid-19 de mars 2020 à janvier 2021](https://drees.solidarites-sante.gouv.fr/publications/les-dossiers-de-la-drees/parcours-hospitaliers-des-patients-atteints-de-la-covid-19-de), _Les dossiers de la DREES_, 2021.

 ## News